tamirhemo/simulations/README.md

 The project is still in very preliminary stages and the code might change substantially.
 Currently we only have an implementation of the Paxos alogirthm that was not tested extensively.

-The hope is to make a useful interace to generate simulations and tests automatically.
+The hope is to make a useful interace to generate simulations and tests automatically, generate testable traces and timelines.

 Comments welcome!